 - Always aim to choose raw, fresh nuts rather than roasted and salted versions.
 Roasted nuts are coated in sunflower oil and heated to temperatures that damage the oil coating as well as nuts’ own oils.

 - Nut butters can also easily oxidize (become rancid), so make sure to purchase recently-pressed, pure nut butters and use in moderation.

 - Storing nuts in the fridge can improve their shelf-life and preserve the oils within them from becoming rancid.

 - Always avoid fried nuts.

 Including: salmon, sardines, mackerel, trout, herring, anchovy, fresh tuna.

-Oily fish can be enjoyed in moderation on the OMS program.
+Oily fish can be enjoyed in moderation on the Overcoming MS program.
 Aim for approximately three servings a week.
 The Holism study showed greater benefits in terms of relapse rate reduction, disability levels and quality of life for those who include oily fish three times a week in their diet.

 White fish and other seafoods have a significantly lower fat content whilst still being a good source of protein, and can be consumed more often as part of a varied and balanced diet.

 Need to know...